-Many African governments and private organizations have bought into the promise of digital gig work, if not in action (or policy), then at least in words or promises; but, from the sparse and very approximate data available so far, the actual incidence and impact of digital gig work has been rather limited and is below what, for instance, many developing countries in Asia are experiencing.
-Apart from the lack of reliable or comparative statistics, the lack of critical and Africa-specific academic research also severely constrains both the macro- and micro-level understanding of the desirability, dynamics, promise and means to elevate digital gig work into a means for development.
+Many African governments and private organizations have bought into the promise of digital gig work, if not in action (or policy), then at least in words; but, from the sparse and approximate data available, the actual incidence and impact of digital gig work has been rather limited and is below what, for instance, many Asian developing countries are experiencing.
+Apart from the lack of reliable or comparative statistics, the lack of critical and Africa-specific academic research also severely constrains both the macro- and microlevel understanding of the desirability, dynamics, promise, and means to elevate digital gig work into a means for development.
 Although the overall macro-level barriers and issues to leveraging digital gig work have been enumerated and are widely understood, ways of addressing these through theoretical contingency models or pragmatic policy recommendations relevant to specific country contexts have not been forthcoming.
-At the micro-level, we have an even larger knowledge gap and our little empirical data is almost purely anecdotal; often biased by the researchers' objectives.
-It is hoped that with more research on the gig economy and labour dynamics in Africa can direct better policy interventions that target vulnerable groups, particularly women.
+At the microlevel, an even larger knowledge gap exists and the little empirical data is almost purely anecdotal, often biased by researchers' objectives.
+It is hoped that with more research on the gig economy and labor dynamics in Africa, governments can direct policy interventions that target vulnerable groups, particularly women.

-- In what ways can gig work be elevated into a means for development in Africa? - How have women's online gig workers' experiences changed oner time?

-- How does gender intersect with other axes of social difference (class, race, age, ability, and sexuality) generate different platform worker outcomes? - In the absence of widespread trade unionization of gig workers, what individual and collective strategies and tactics are both men and women gig workers developing to reduce precarity on gig work platforms, to resist and challenge structures of algorithmic constraint, improve platform incomes, and determine better conditions of work? - How can available social protection mechanisms be made more inclusive and effective for all workers? - How can DTs be made more accessible to the information and resource poor in Agri-based economies in the WCA sub-region?
+- In what ways can gig work be elevated into a means for development in Africa? - How have women's online gig workers' experiences changed over time? - How does gender intersect with other axes of social difference (class, race, age, ability, and sexuality) to generate different platform worker outcomes? - In the absence of widespread trade unionization of gig workers, what individual and collective strategies and tactics are both men and women gig workers developing to reduce precarity on gig work platforms, to resist and challenge structures of algorithmic constraint, improve platform incomes, and determine better conditions of work? - How can available social protection mechanisms be made more inclusive and effective for all workers? - How can DTs be made more accessible to the information and resource poor in agri-based economies in the WCA sub-region?